ptupitsyn/ptupitsyn.github.io/_posts/2020-03-05-Whats-New-In-Ignite-Net-2.8.md

 From the very beginning, Ignite supports [Client and Server connection modes](https://apacheignite.readme.io/docs/clients-vs-servers).
 However, Client mode is still relatively "heavy", even though it does not store data and does not perform computations.
 Starting Ignite.NET client node requires embedded JVM startup, can take a second or more, and consumes a few megabytes of RAM.

-This may be undesirable in many use cases, such as short-lived apps, low-powered client machines, CLI tools, and so on.
+This may be undesirable in some use cases, such as short-lived apps, low-powered client machines, CLI tools, and so on.
 A lightweight thin client protocol was added in Ignite 2.4 to handle those use cases.
 Quick comparison:

 |               | Thick Client        | Thin Client |
 |---------------|---------------------|-------------|